grafana/loki/docs/clients/aws/ec2/ec2.md

 chmod a+x "promtail-linux-amd64"
 ```

-Now we're going to download the [promtail configuration][promtail configuration] file below and edit, don't worry we will explain what those means.
+Now we're going to download the [promtail configuration][promtail configuration] file below and edit it, don't worry we will explain what those means.
 The file is also available on [github][config gist].

 ```bash